barharding/kickstarter-analysis/README.md

 ### Purpose

-This analysis will provide insights on how launch dates and funding goals impacted kickstarter success, failure, or cancellations of those campaigns.
+This analysis will provide insights on how launch dates for Theatre campaigns and funding goals for all types of campaigns impacted kickstarter outcomes of success, failure, or cancellations of those campaigns.

 ## Analysis and Challenges